-Total unamortised permiums received in prior years 76,298 77,169 Premium income recognised during the financial year (871) (871) Deferred Income as at year end 75,427 76,298 b) Deferred Revenue pertaining to Land Rent c) Deferred revenue pertaining to project with Government Bodies
+2021 \$'000 2020 \$'000 Total unamortised premiums received in prior years Total premiums invoiced during the financial year Premium income recognised during the financial year 12,513 - (1,376) 75,427 50,000 (913) Deferred Income as at year end 123,137 124,514 b) Deferred revenue from land rent c) Deferred revenue from project with Government bodies

-In some instances the Parent Company charges an annual Land Rent to its tenants.
-This amount is initially recorded as Deferred Land Rent Income and subsequently recognised as revenue over the annual rental term
+In some instances, the Parent Company charges an annual Land Rent to its tenants.
+This amount is initially recorded as Deferred Land Rent Income and subsequently recognised as revenue over the annual rental term.

-The brought forward balance of \$5.5m relates to amounts invoiced and received in connection with the development of a payroll system.
+The brought forward balance of \$5.3m relates to amounts invoiced and received in connection with the development of a payroll system.